Carlton Operatic Society - Constitution

 - The President and up to 2 Vice Presidents of the Society shall be invited to hold office by the GPC, and will be announced at the Annual General Meeting of the Society for a term of up to two years.
 Each shall have a right to attend all committee meetings of the Society, but have no right to vote.
 The President will not be eligible for an immediate subsequent term.

 - The Society in general meeting shall elect the following non committee members.
-Patrons Secretary, Minute Secretary, Welfare, Auditor, House Manager, Programme Editor, Awards Secretary and Librarian.
+Patrons Secretary, Minute Secretary, Accountant, House Manager, Programme Editor, Awards Secretary and Librarian.

 - The Producer, Musical Director, Choreographer, Pianist, Stage Manager, Properties, and Costume Designer, shall be appointed for a term of one year, by the General Purposes Committee.